stevecalderone/PPR1978_Typescript/README.md

 To use this sheet make a copy (File -> Make a copy...).
 The sheet can then be edited.

-To use this VSCode developed code in Google Sheets following these steps:
+To use this VSCode developed code in Google Sheets follow these steps:

 This code (eosCode.js) was developed in VSCode and needs to be modified for use in Google Sheets.
 To use this code in Google Sheets preform a find and replace in eosCode.js to delete the following lines or sections of code: